inrupt/solid-client-access-grants-js/README.md

 # Solid Consent - solid-client-consent

-@inrupt/solid-client-consent is a Javascript library for requesting and managing consent given to an agent for a resource.
+`@inrupt/solid-client-consent` is a JavaScript library for requesting and managing consent given to an agent for a resource.
 These consent grants are signed by a Solid Pod owner's private key, which itself is managed by the Solid Pod server.

-@inrupt/solid-client-consent is part of a family open source JavaScript libraries designed to support developers building Solid applications.
+`@inrupt/solid-client-consent` is part of a family open source JavaScript libraries designed to support developers building Solid applications.

 # Server support